danbev/learning-rust/README.md

     0x55555555b694 <+36>: ret
 ```
 So we can first see that we are making room on the stack for 24 bytes (0x18),
-the loading the contenst or rip+0x2b985 into $rax and then storing that onto
+then loading the contents of rip+0x2b985 into $rax and then storing that onto
 the stack

 ```console